 Teaching, learning, and research come together in this nearly 200,000-SF interdisciplinary building.

 An innovative hybrid building envelope resulted in a modern design aesthetic that is energy efficient, environmentally sustainable, and highly resilient.

-The Teacher Education and Technology Center (TETC) houses the School of Education, School of Liberal Arts and Information Technology Services.
+The Teacher Education and Technology Center (TETC) houses the School of Education, the School of Liberal Arts, and Information Technology Services.

-This three-story building is designed to forge connections among eight academic departments and encourage the public to engage with its programs.
+This three-story building forges connections among eight academic departments and encourages the public to engage with its programs.